Photo by Harits Mustya Pratama, Unsplash.

 “No woman should be authorized to stay at home to raise her children.
 Society should be totally different.
 Women should not have that choice, precisely because if there is such a choice, too many women will make that one.
 It is a way of forcing women in a certain direction.” ~ Early feminist luminary and sexual predator, Simone de Beauvoir

-Full-time work in an office creates all kinds of contradictions and confusion for Muslims, who are forced into mixed gender situations and face questions surrounding happy hours, midday prayers, handshakes, hijab, and other issues that necessarily arise from this milieu.
+Full-time work in an office creates all kinds of contradictions and confusion for Muslims, who are forced into mixed gender situations.
+We also face questions surrounding happy hours, midday prayers, handshakes, hijab, and other issues that necessarily arise from this milieu.

 Under the Radar